SkinyMonkey/Icon-crawler/REPORT.md

 I like to use it to have a consistent model when working in team and ensure good practice at a personal level.

+### Launch

+As the project is using bunyan for console/file logging I recommand using the following line to launch it:

+npm start | ./node_modules/bunyan/bin/bunyan

 ### General algorithm

 When a request is received it will look if the icon is in cache.